bluebrown/nicobraun/src/index.md

 css: index
 ---

-Hi, I am a Solution Architect.
-I would love to chat about your IT project. hit me up via [@codingsafari](https://twitter.com/messages/compose?recipient_id=3169215365).
+Hi, I would love to chat about your IT project.
+Find me on [GitHub](https://github.com/bluebrown) or hit me up via [@codingsafari](https://twitter.com/messages/compose?recipient_id=3169215365).

 <br>